Itinerary featuring Meiji Jingu Shrine, Omotesando Hills and Takeshita Street

 Senso-ji Temple in Asakusa, the oldest temple in Tokyo founded in 628 AD, is visited by about 30 million worshippers a year from different parts of Japan and abroad.
-Asakusa is the very center of the Edo (former name of Tokyo) culture, and various events – such as Hozuki (ground cherry) Market and Hagoita (traditional badmington racketts) Market – are held here throughout the year from season to season.
-Kaminari-mon (“Thunder Gate”), with a conspicuously huge lantern, serves as the entrance to the Temple.
-From this gate to the Temple, the frontal approach called Nakamise is lined both sides with small shops, and stretches for about 250 meters, and is thronged with numerous visitors – both Japanese and foreign – every day.
+Asakusa is the very center of the Edo (former name of Tokyo) culture, and various events – such as Hozuki (ground cherry) Market and Hagoita (traditional badminton racketts) Market – are held here throughout the year from season to season.
+Kaminari-mon (“Thunder Gate”), with a conspicuously huge lantern, serves as the entrance to the temple.
+From this gate to the temple, the frontal approach called Nakamise is lined both sides with small shops, and stretches for about 250 meters, and is thronged with numerous visitors – both Japanese and foreign – every day.

 Not far from the Temple, by the Sumida River, TOKYO SKYTREEⓇ, the world’s highest (634 m-high) free-standing broadcasting tower, shoots into the sky.
 Take the elevator traveling at 600 m/min. up to the observation deck 350 m above the ground level, and you will be able to enjoy a 360-degree panoramic view of Tokyo.
 On a clear day, you can see the majestic Mt.
 Fuji in the distance.

 At the foot of TOKYO SKYTREE®, there is a large shopping/dining area called Tokyo Solamachi®.
 If you wish to purchase a nice Japanese souvenir, this is one of the best places to find one.